The Crucible Theme of Compassion and Forgiveness

 (Click the themes infographic to download.)

-John Proctor, our main character, is in desperate need of forgiveness at the start of the play, but his wife seems torn about whether to grant it.
-He had committed adultery earlier that year while she was sick, and though his lover Abigail Williams is now out of his life, she still judges him for it.
+John Proctor, the protagonist of The Crucible, is in desperate need of forgiveness at the start of the play... but his wife seems torn about whether to grant it.
+He committed adultery earlier that year while she was sick, and though his lover (Abigail Williams) is now out of his life, Elizabeth still judges him for it.

 Even though John Proctor wants his wife’s forgiveness, he actually needs to forgive himself, just like she says.

 Although Elizabeth Proctor argues that John is his own worst judge and needs to forgive himself, she is justified to think that he is still not completely faithful in his heart.